beginningpythoneer/roblox-slop-detector/README.md

    python3 main.py
    ```

-### AI Usage: This repository was coded mostly by the me, but i used AI for some bugfixes.
+### AI Usage: This repository was coded mostly by me, but i used AI for some bugfixes.
 The main things, such as the basic logic, the name_filter module, most of the main.py, api module, were made by me.